-*Examples: DSHS denies your application, reduces or stops any benefits, including cash, Basic Food (formerly Food Stamps), or medical assistance, says they are sanctioning you, or claims you have an overpayment of benefits.
+*Examples: DSHS denies your application, reduces or stops cash benefits, Basic Food (formerly Food Stamps), or medical assistance, says they are sanctioning you, or claims you have an overpayment.

-If you have a hard time speaking or understanding English or you cannot communicate in spoken language, you have the right to a qualified and impartial interpreter at no cost to you.
+If you have a hard time speaking or understanding English, or cannot communicate in spoken language, you have the right to a qualified and impartial interpreter at no cost.
 WAC 388-02-0120.
-To ask for an interpreter, talk to the Administrative Coordinator at your local DSHS office, or call the Office of Administrative Hearings (OAH) at (360) 664-8717 or 1-800-583-8271 to tell them you need an interpreter.
-You have the right to get notices about your hearing in your primary language.
-WAC 388-02-0130.If at any time during the hearing you feel the interpreter is not doing a good job, you can ask the Administrative Law Judge (ALJ) for another interpreter.
+To ask for one, talk to the Administrative Coordinator at your local DSHS office, or call the Office of Administrative Hearings (OAH) at (360) 664-8717 or 1-800-583-8271.
+Tell them you need an interpreter.
+You have the right to notices about your hearing in your primary language.
+WAC 388-02-0130.If any time during the hearing you feel the interpreter is not doing a good job, you can ask the Administrative Law Judge (ALJ) for another one.

 *You can ask for an administrative hearing anytime within 90 days of the date of the notice.

-If you are getting benefits and you request an administrative hearing within ten days of the date on the notice OR before the effective date of the proposed action, DSHS must keep your benefits going until an ALJ has made a decision in your case.
-If DSHS stops your benefits without giving you written notice, you may ask for an administrative hearing to ask for continued benefits.
+If you get benefits and you ask for a hearing within ten days of the date on the notice OR before the effective date of the proposed action, DSHS must keep your benefits going until an ALJ has decided your case.
+If DSHS stops your benefits without giving you written notice, ask for an administrative hearing to ask for continued benefits.

-*Exception to this rule: DSHS may stop your Basic Food benefits even though you have asked for a hearing, if your Basic Food certification period has ended.
+*Exception to this: DSHS can stop your Basic Food benefits even though you have asked for a hearing, if your Basic Food certification period has ended.
 WAC 388-458-0040(5)(c).

 If DSHS is stopping or lowering your benefits, any continued benefits you get may become an overpayment -- a debt you owe DSHS -- if you lose your hearing.
 WAC 388-458-0040(6).
 You will not have to repay more than 60 days’ worth of continued benefits.
 WAC 388-410-0001(1)(b).
-Our publication How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps explains how DSHS collects an overpayment.
+How to Fight an Overpayment of Cash or Medical Assistance and Fighting a Food Assistance Overpayment explain how DSHS collects overpayments.

-Verbal Request: You may also ask for an administrative hearing verbally by calling OAH or telling the DSHS Administrative Hearing Coordinator or other DSHS staff person that you want an administrative hearing.
-DSHS may ask you to follow up by putting your request in writing.
+Verbal Request: You can a call OAH or tell the DSHS Administrative Hearing Coordinator or other DSHS staff that you want an administrative hearing.
+DSHS may have you follow up with a written request.

-Make an appointment to meet with the DSHS Administrative Hearing Coordinator (AHC).
+You can make an appointment to meet with the DSHS Administrative Hearing Coordinator (AHC).
 The AHC is usually not a lawyer.
-They are the person who will represent DSHS at your hearing.
+The AHC will represent DSHS at your hearing.

 Ask the AHC

-to give you copies of all the rules DSHS is using to support its action
+To give you copies of all rules DSHS is using to support its action.

-to ask if DSHS will have any witnesses at your hearing.
-If so, ask who they will be and what they will be asked to testify about
+To ask if DSHS will have witnesses at the hearing.
+If so, ask who, and what the AHC will ask them about.

-Well before your hearing, DSHS should give you a packet of all the documents they will be using.
-If you do not get the packet by a week before the hearing, call the FHC.
-If you believe DSHS gave you the packet too late for you to review and understand it, ask the ALJ to reschedule the hearing or take other action to be fair to you because you did not get the packet in time to prepare.
+Well before your hearing, DSHS should give you a packet of all documents they will use at the hearing.
+If you do not get the packet by a week before the hearing, call the AHC.
+If you believe DSHS gave you the packet too late for you to review and understand, ask the ALJ to reschedule the hearing or take other action to be fair to you because you did not get the packet in time to prepare.

-A list of points you want to explain to the ALJ.
+A list of points to explain to the ALJ.

-Any documents, pictures, or other papers to show the ALJ why you think DSHS is wrong.
+Any documents, pictures, or other papers showing why you think DSHS is wrong.

 Witnesses to testify on your behalf.

 A friend, relative, or other person to represent you at the hearing.
-Your representative does not have to be a lawyer.
+They do not have to be a lawyer.

 *Most people represent themselves at their hearing.

-An ALJ who does not work for DSHS will conduct the hearing.
-The ALJ works for a separate agency, the Office of Administrative Hearings (OAH).
+The ALJ conducts the hearing.
+The ALJ works for the Office of Administrative Hearings (OAH).

-These hearings are less formal than courtroom proceedings.
-The ALJ will tape record what is said and take notes.
+These are less formal than court proceedings.
+The ALJ tape records it and takes notes.

-At the start of the hearing, the ALJ will explain that they do not work for DSHS, has never seen your file, and knows nothing about you or your case except what your hearing request said.
-The ALJ will explain that in deciding your case, they will consider only
+At the start, the ALJ explains the ALJ does not work for DSHS, has never seen your file, and knows nothing about you or the case except what your hearing request said.
+The ALJ explains that in deciding your case, they consider only

 *The ALJ will swear in everyone who will testify.

 Usually, the FHC talks next.
 They tell the ALJ why DSHS believes it is right, and explain DSHS’ exhibits.
-When the FHC is done, you can ask them questions you have about what they said.
-If the FHC has any witnesses, you can ask them questions when they are done testifying.
-The ALJ may also have questions for the FHC and any witnesses, to clarify the facts.
+When the FHC finishes, you can ask them about what they said.
+If the FHC has witnesses, you can question them when they finish testifying.
+The ALJ may have questions for the FHC and/or witnesses, to clarify the facts.

 Now you tell your side of the story.
-Remember: all the ALJ knows about you or the case before the hearing starts is what your hearing request said.
+Remember: all the ALJ knows about you or the case is what your hearing request said.
 You must tell the ALJ everything you want them to know.
 Look at your notes.
 Tell the ALJ exactly what happened from your perspective.
-When you are done, the FHC and the ALJ may ask you questions.
-Then if you have a witness, you may ask them to testify now.
-The FHC and ALJ may also question your witnesses.
+When you finish, the FHC and the ALJ may question you.
+Then any witnesses you have can testify.
+The FHC and ALJ may question your witnesses.

-How you act at the hearing is very important.
-The ALJ hears or sees you only this once.
+How you act is important.
+The ALJ hears or sees you just this once.
 Some tips: